 There are 30 faculty members with a diversity of nationalities.
 The staff represents 8 countries including a majority of US citizens, Canadians, Dutch/Arubans, South American and other island nationalities.
 Seventy percent of the teaching staff has master's degrees.
 The Head of School is US trained and certified, with both U.S. and International experience.

 The ISA campus is a modern, air-conditioned facility designed to serve 250 students.
 The school grounds include a World Languages and Arts complex, an artificial turf soccer field, beach tennis and volleyball courts, and a covered basketball or volleyball court.
-Other facilities include a stage, a playground, four large gazebo shelters, two science labs, a computer lab, and an automated library of 10,000 volumes.
+Other facilities include a stage, a dance studio, a playground, four large gazebo shelters, two science labs, a computer lab, and an automated library of 10,000 volumes.
 The multi-purpose room hosts school assemblies as well as a cafeteria that offers a salad and sandwich bar, in addition to hot meals and soup each day.
 The fully wireless networked infrastructure offers seamless access to information on multiple platforms.